 President Trump announced the cancellation of his scheduled June 12 summit with North Korean leader Kim Jong-un in a letter released this morning by the White House.

-- Between the lines: This had been billed as an unprecedented and historic summit, and a chance for a long-sought breakthrough with North Korea.
-Kim Jong-un had threatened to cancel it, now President Trump has gone ahead and done it.
+Between the lines: This had been billed as an unprecedented and historic summit, and a chance for a long-sought breakthrough with North Korea.
+Kim Jong-un had threatened to cancel it, and now President Trump has done it.
 He's saying he's open to meeting in future, but only on his terms.
 Markets fell sharply on the news, and tensions with Pyongyang are likely to ratchet up — and quickly.

 - The letter came hours after a statement from Choe Son-hui, North Korea's vice minister of foreign affairs, threatening to cancel the summit and calling Vice President Mike Pence a "political dummy."
 Despite the increase in tensions, North Korea went ahead with the destruction of its nuclear test site overnight.

 - Trump has since said the military is "ready if necessary", but he doesn't want to close the door on talks.

 - South Korea initially took the lead on talks with North Korea, and already had a presidential summit with Kim.
 Seoul has even more to lose from a breakdown in relations than the U.S., and appeared caught off guard by Trump's letter.